AngelRionCervi/VengarlJs/README.md

 Vengarl can store data globally and make use of it as well as change it.

-Before that a store object must be created and imported as soon as possible (before any component using it are initialized)
+A store object can be created and imported as soon as possible (before any component using it are initialized)

 store.js
 ```typescript